The Ultimate Guide to Making Smart 401(k) Decisions + How to Get a Free 401(k) Analysis

 Personal Capital is a wealth management company.
 It provides robust free analysis tools for everybody, but it makes money by offering investment management services.
 If desired, you can engage Personal Capital to manage all of your investments for you.
 As a paid client, Personal Capital will assign you a financial advisor who will propose ideal portfolios for all of your investment accounts and execute the necessary trades for you.
 On an ongoing basis, your advisor will rebalance your accounts based on market movements, new contributions, or changes to your investment goals.
 Personal Capital's annual wealth management fees start at 0.89% for the first $1 million of assets under management.
 Additional assets are priced at 0.79% for $1-3 million; 0.69% for $3-5 million; 0.59% for $5-10 million; and 0.49% on assets over $10 million.

-Blooom, by contrast, will manage just your 401(k) account for a flat fee of $120 per year.
+Blooom, by contrast, will manage just your 401(k) account for as low as $10 per month.
 If you have more than one 401(k), they can manage those, too, for an additional $90/year per additional account.

 To learn more about Personal Capital, read our review of Personal Capital now.